TCT-Cardiogenic Shock Initiative

 -Dr. William O’Neill

 In this video series, Drs.
 Marty Leon, William O’Neill and Navin Kapur discuss the current state of cardiogenic shock.
 Despite a growing number of cardiogenic shock cases each year, mortality has not improved in more than 20 years.
-Initial results from a small sampling of patients in the Detroit CSI has shown an increase in survival from 50% to 75% when the use of a standardized protocol based on real-world data is used.
+Initial results from 41 patients in the Detroit CSI has shown an increase in survival from 50% to 75% when the use of a standardized protocol based on real-world data is used.
 The Detroit CSI protocol includes reducing inotropes, placing Impella pre-PCI and using hemodynamic monitoring for weaning and escalation.
 Now national in scope, the Cardiogenic Shock Initiative is taking off across the country.
 Finally, the science behind mechanical circulatory support and hemodynamic support with Impella is covered.

 - Chapter 1 – Cardiogenic Shock: A Call to Action